robert-yaman/AudioNN/README.md

 - Tweak parameters to the model and record difference
 - Add a recurrent aspect to the model
+	- Given that piano notes have a sharp decay after initial impact, it is likely easier to recognize a note at the beginning of its lifecyle than at the end.
+A recurrent aspect to the model could help mitigate this.
+It is very likely that two arbitrary adjacent time slices have the same notes.
+	- A recurrent model could even learn some rules of harmonic progression given a long enough attention.
 - Find better audio features

 ### Results